 These crowns are made of either porcelain or ceramic materials.
 They are rigid and strong but tend to be more delicate than their metal counterparts.

 These are made from zirconium oxide.
 They are strong and durable compared to porcelain fused to metal crowns, these crowns don’t give a bulky feeling to the patients.
 Looks like more natural teeth (esthetically pleasing).
-The best choice of treatment can be given for front teeth as well as back teeth as well.
+Choice of treatment can be given for front teeth as well as back teeth as well.
 Because they withstand heavy biting forces.
 In case of bruxism or night grinding habits, the dentist advises the patient to go for zirconia crowns instead of pfm crowns.

 These are made from lithium disilicate.
 Even these crowns do not have any metal coping inside.
 E max crowns usually will be given to front teeth, because it looks more natural, and good anatomy and translucency can be given.